-For federal income tax purposes, we will include in income certain amounts that we have not yet received in cash, such as original issue discount, which may arise if we receive warrants in connection with the origination of a loan or possibly in other circumstances, or contractual payment-in-kind, or PIK, interest, which represents contractual interest added to the loan balance and due at the end of the loan term.
-Such original issue discounts or increases in loan balances as a result of contractual PIK arrangements will be included in income before we receive any corresponding cash payments.
-We also may be required to include in income certain other amounts that we will not receive in cash.
-Approximately 6.4% of our total investment income for the year ended December 31, 2010 was attributable to paid in kind income.
+We will include in income certain amounts that we have not yet received in cash, such as: (i) amortization of original issue discount, which may arise if we receive warrants in connection with the origination of a loan or possibly in other circumstances; (ii) contractual payment-in-kind, or PIK, interest, which represents contractual interest added to the loan balance and due at the end of the loan term; or (iii) amortization of market discount, which is associated with loans purchased in the secondary market at a discount to par value.
+Such amortization of original issue discounts, increases in loan balances as a result of contractual PIK arrangements or amortization of market discount will be included in income before we receive the corresponding cash payments.
+We also may be required to include in income certain other amounts before we receive such amounts in cash.
+Loans structured with these features may represent a higher level of credit risk than loans the interest on which must be paid in cash on a current basis.
+For the quarter ended March 31, 2011, approximately 4.5% of our total investment income was attributable to PIK income, approximately 1.7% of our total investment income was attributable to amortization of original issue discount and approximately 0.3% of our total investment income was attributable to amortization of market discount on loans purchased in the secondary market at a discount.